Chr15w1986/Javascript_PP2/README.md

 #
 # DEPLOYMENT
 ## REMOTE DEPLOYMENT:
-(Assuming you have already cloned or forked,)
+(Assuming you have already cloned or forked)
 * This Game was deployed using GitHub Pages with the following the steps:

 1. Click on the `Settings` icon at the top of page in the navigation bar
 2. Scroll down until you see `Github Pages`
-3. There will be a message box saying "Check it out here" Click on the link to take you to the next page
+3. There will be a message box saying `Check it out here` Click on the link to take you to the next page
-4. Here you will be greated with a form, Choose the repository `Javascript_PP2`
+4. Here you will be greated with a form, `Choose the repository` `Javascript_PP2`
 5. Choose the branch in the drop down box, in this case `MAIN`
 6. Choose the directory in the next drop down box, in this case `Root`
 7. Then click `Save`
 8. It may take a few moments for the game to publish, but once live, the box at the top of the page with the site name will turn green and have a `Green` tick to the left of the link to the live page
-9. Another way to find the live page is to navigate to settings, on the left menu click on `pages` and this will get you to the same point.
+9. Another way to find the live page is to navigate to settings, on the left menu click on `pages` and this will get you to the same point

 * These commands were used for version control during project: